-Baseball never fell on my radar let alone my schedule until my youngest son started playing little league.
-Since then, he’s played several years of travel baseball and now finds himself on the high school stage with JV baseball.
+Baseball never fell on my radar let alone my schedule until my youngest son started playing Little League.
+It continued through his years of travel baseball and while he was on the school team.

 - Get dirty!
 While this may be a mother’s laundry nightmare, getting dirty in baseball generally means a player went “all out” to make a play.
 Sometimes in life, we need to “get dirty” in order to make a real difference.